BO-T10/MP_BO_T10_CODE/README.md

 #### Setup :

 > In case the below Setup fails due to some reason, please go to this colab instance created by us and run the commands there.
-Finally just upload your evaluation files(images/videos) on the colab instance ([HEYYYY ADD LINK HERE]()) and correspondingly update the test code.
+Finally just upload your evaluation files(images/videos) on the colab instance ([LINK HERE](https://colab.research.google.com/drive/1Q96qgB7mVweHwGtjGt_LscQqG2hDbKk-?usp=sharing)) and correspondingly update the test code.
 (The same colab notebook is available as `MP_BO_T10_COLAB.ipynb` in the repo as well.)

 Before proceeding ensure that you are inside the `MP_BO_T10_CODE/` directory.